 Our responsibility is to express opinions on the financial statements based on our audits.
 We did not audit the financial statements of The University of Alabama in Huntsville Foundation ("UAHF"), UAH's discretely presented component unit, as of and for the years ended September 30, 2017 and 2016.
-Those statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for UAHF, is based solely on the report of the other auditors.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for UAHF, is based solely on the report of the other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+The financial statements of UAHF were not audited in accordance with Government Auditing Standards.